dongliu/traveler/views/docs/basics/header.md

 **Audience: all users**

-The traveler application is a Web application for design, carry out, and organize electrical process documents, which we call [travelers](#traveler).
-It provides a Web interface for edit and manage [forms/templates](#form).
+The traveler application is a web application to design, carry out, and organize electrical process documents, which we call [travelers](#traveler).
+It provides a web interface to edit and manage [forms/templates](#form).
 Furthermore, users can organize travelers by [binder](#binder).
-The application provides a limited HTTP [API](#api) to read information from the traveler application.
+The application provides a simple HTTP [API](#api) to interact with the traveler application from other applications.

 <img src="../images/traveler-flow.png" alt="traveler flow">